HerrMotz/bachelor-thesis/publication/main.typ

   )
 ) <fig:ops_in_vql>

 Using this new VQG and VQL, we can now create an intuitive visualisation (see @fig:vqg_with_qualifier) as motivated by @Simons_Blog_Entry_Graphic_query.
-Now, it needs to be shown, that the VQG can be losslessly translated to a VQG and in turn to a SPARQL-SELECT query.

-#figure(image("Qualifier_mit.svg"), caption: [Visual Query Graph with two Qualifiers.
-The equivalent SPARQL query should return two qualifier values.
-The qualifiers are highlighted using a violet and a green box.]) <fig:vqg_with_qualifier>

-=== Mapping Visual Query Graphs to SPARQL queries <heading:mapping_theory>
+The mapping from Visual Query Graphs to Basic Graph Patterns follows the definition of the construction.

-#todo[
-  VQG -> QG=BGP -> SPARQL query mit dem richtigen Projection Statement (den blank node wollen wir nicht in der Ausgabe sehen) and vice versa.
-]

-#todo[an geeigneter Stelle einfügen:
-Since blank nodes are semantically equivalent to variables in a SPARQL query#footnote[https://www.w3.org/TR/2013/REC-sparql11-query-20130321/#QSynBlankNodes], they are not necessary to write SPARQL queries and would be redundant in the Visual Query Graph.]

-The idea is to map a Visual Query Graph with its special qualifier edges to a Basic Graph Pattern from which a SPARQL SELECT-query can be constructed and vice versa.
-However, the key step is to translate between BGPs and VQGs.

-Translating from a BGP to a VQG is very intuitive: For each qualified statement in the BGP, the blank node in the qualified relationship is removed and the missing connection between the subject and object is reestablished using a regular edge.
-The loose ends of the qualifiers are connected to this edge.

-Translating from a VQG to a BGP is a bit more complex to denote, but this is only due to the prefixes of the Wikibase data model.
-For each qualified statement in the VQG ... #todo[Finish]
+// TODO! describe the details of how the VSQ hyperedges get used by the implementation to construct a valid RDF graph

 == Implementation <heading:implementation>